 The Nuclear Science Committee (NSC) had therefore decided to establish an expert group to critically review integral experiments for validating MA nuclear data, to recommend additional integral experiments needed for validating MA nuclear data and to investigate the possibility of establishing an international framework to facilitate integral experiments for MA management.

-The expert group worked closely with the Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS) [WPRS includes the Expert Group on Minor Actinide Burning in Thermal Reactors (MA-ThR), and the International Reactor Physics Benchmark Experiments (IRPhE) Project], the Working Party on Scientific Issues of the Fuel Cycle (WPFC) [the taskforces on comparative study on homogeneous and heterogeneous recycle of TRU and on potential benefits of advanced fuel cycles with partitioning and transmutation, etc.] and the Working Party on International Nuclear Data Evaluation Co-operation (WPEC) [the subgroup on meeting nuclear data needs for advanced reactors (SG31) and the combined use of integral experiments and covariance data (SG33)].
+The expert group worked closely with the Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS) [WPRS includes the Expert Group on Minor Actinide Burning in Thermal Reactors (MA-ThR), and the International Reactor Physics Benchmark Experiments (IRPhE) Project], the Working Party on Scientific Issues of Advanced Fuel Cycles (WPFC) [the taskforces on comparative study on homogeneous and heterogeneous recycle of TRU and on potential benefits of advanced fuel cycles with partitioning and transmutation, etc.] and the Working Party on International Nuclear Data Evaluation Co-operation (WPEC) [the subgroup on meeting nuclear data needs for advanced reactors (SG31) and the combined use of integral experiments and covariance data (SG33)].

 The objectives of the expert group were to: